owentechnologist/LUA_scripting_samples/README.md

 ## LUA_scripting_samples
 A place to keep LUA scripts to accomplish writing and reading different types of data to Redis

+Note: several wrapper Shell scripts are provided (see shell_scripts_readme.txt and LUA_VisualAid.png )

+The simplest of the shell scripts are ReliableWriterReaderSortedSet.sh and
+ReliableWriterReaderHash.sh

+Those scripts only manipulate a single key each.

+They both take 2 arguments
+1) the name of the key to use for the specific object into which it writes entries
+2) the number of entries to write into that object

+Both of those scripts sum the amounts of all the entries for the keys they write.

+## Below you will find more LUA scripts:
 ###  Using the redis-cli and LUA scripts to test SORTED SET

-NB: wrapper Shell scripts are also provided (see shell_scripts_readme.txt and LUA_VisualAid.png )

-Scripts:

 #### Example SortedSet write Operations: 1
 * populate a single key with several entries: